LoaoneSeleka/Data-Science-Enthusiast-Projects/README.md

-# Titanic-Survival-Prediction
+# Data-Science-Enthusiast-Projects
-This is a project that predicts the survival of passangers on the Titanic ship
+This is my Data Science projects that i have worked on which i will use to build my portfolio.